terrywbrady/UsingAppScript/PITCHME.md

 - Click "Deploy as Webapp", set the run as parameters as appropriate to you
 - Copy the current web app URL

++++
+## Sample Code
+* Not a full review of the code
+* Highlights of how the Google App Script behaves as a web service

 +++?code=https://raw.githubusercontent.com/terrywbrady/PlainTextCSV_GoogleAppsScript/GAS_Demo2/Code.gs&lang=js
 @[2-6](Display upload page)
 @[3](Upload Page "Index.html")

 +++?code=https://raw.githubusercontent.com/terrywbrady/PlainTextCSV_GoogleAppsScript/GAS_Demo2/Index.html&lang=none
 @[8-12](JavaScript for handling user action)
 @[10-11](Call to GoogleAppScript)